Chick Strand: Style and themes

+Strand used film as an ethnographic method for investigating the lived experiences of various communities.
+She believed that traditional anthropological research methods of ethnography could be fused with art through filmmaking.
+Her work explores notions of objective reality, philosophical questions of theory of mind, and the barrier between theories of mind and scientific reality.

+Themes of gender and sexuality are frequent topics of her work.
+Strand released the film Soft Fiction (1979) during the second wave of feminism which included narratives and histories of women who experienced rape, incest, drug addiction, and vulnerability.
+Strand used her position as filmmaker to explore notions of femininity and the male gaze that often dominates popular cinema and films.
+She attempted to deconstruct unequal power relations and structures through her work with experimental film.

 Preservation

 Her films have been screened at the Museum of Modern Art and the Tate.
 An early promotional film for Sears, made with Pat O'Neill and Neon Park, is held along with her complete body of work in the collection of the Academy of Motion Picture Arts and Sciences.
 The Academy Film Archive has preserved a number of Strand's films, including Cartoon Le Mousse, Eric and the Monsters, and Fever Dream.
+In 1996, Strand won the Maya Deren Award from the American Film Institute to honor independent avant-garde and experimental filmmaking.
 In 2011, Fake Fruit Factory was selected to the U.S. National Film Registry.